 I've been here a few years tormenting and testing our campers with my silliness.
 We have had many a good time together trying to be as messy in our camp events as possible, much to Ms. Van Horn's chagrin!
 This next year you'd all better look out!
 Parents, know that we are going to possibly be more colorful than last year as I learned my lesson on how many bottles of paint to buy!!!

 Hi my name is Bradley (B3).
 I've been a staff member for Acorn Acting Camp in MI for two years before moving to VA and becoming a counselor at Signs of Fun Camp!
 I can't tell you my favorite part because I just loved it all!
-Ziplining is like flying, similar to Superman!
-I love helping the children discover the outdoors.
-Gym was crazy with all of the games our gym leaders created.
-And swimming, don't get me started on swimming.
-I am the schedule keeper.
-I make certain we are NEVER late to swimming!
+Adventure Awaits to all who care to join in with Signs of Fun!

 Hi, my name is Shandalyn.
 I am hard of hearing.
 My first time being a camp counselor has taught me what unconditional love truly means.
 I can be tired but still excited to volunteer for the kids who expect me to keep them entertained all day.
 They look so happy that even their eyes are smiling.

 I am super excited to be back and reconnect with the children and staff here.
 Love you all and I will see you soon!